Understanding Dyslexia Conference

 Who should attend?

-Professionals (Primary, post-primary and further education teachers, SNAs, care staff), parents, volunteers in support groups and those interested in learning about dyslexia and assistive technology are welcome to attend.
+Professionals (primary, post-primary, further & higher education teachers/educators, SNAs, care staff), parents, volunteers in support groups and those interested in learning about dyslexia and assistive technology are welcome to attend.

 On completion, workshop participants will be awarded the: